3LilyFarmer/ACIT2520_termProject/breakdownofwork.md

 1. Arthur added the delete function (uploaded by Michael).
 2. Arthur added the functionality for users to not be able to view, edit, nor delete other users' reminders

-I also needed to research on Youtube and Google the following things:
-1.

 Michael Chen:
 I worked on the following tasks:
 1. Micheal maintain the breakdown doc.